Dimitris-Provatas/Dimitris-Provatas/README.md

 ## I currently work as a backend software developer at AnyDesk.
 I have also worked at:
-- INVRTUAL GmbH
+- **INVRTUAL GmbH**
-- CWA
+- **CWA**

+## Get to know me!
 - :muscle: I have my [portfolio site], that displays all of my (personal, publicly available) work.
 Feel free to take a look around!
 You might find something you like!
-- :computer: I currently work with VueJS/ NuxtJS for frontend apps, Laravel for backend apps and Unity for games / VR modules!
+- :computer: I currently work with ReactJS for frontend apps, NestJS for backend apps and Unity for games / VR modules!
-- :page_facing_up: My main languages are PHP for backend, Typescript-HTML-CSS for frontend and C# for Game Development, but I learn to work with low level languages, such as Rust, Go and C++!
+- :page_facing_up: My main languages are Typescript and Rust for work and C# for Game Development, but I learn to work with low level languages, such as Go and C++!
 - :rainbow: My dream is to make my very own game engine with Rust one day!
 - :eyeglasses: I have worked on native iOs and Android projects, as well as with hybrid apps with Angular and Ionic, Capacitor and Cordova!
+I also have Flutter and Dart projects.
 - :notes: I love writing songs and playing the bass guitar!
-- :joystick: I am a huge gaming fan, currently playing VR games mainly!
+- :joystick: I am a huge gaming fan, currently playing VR and story-focused games mainly!
 - :sparkles: At the end of January 2021, we launched a full-stack solution for a friend's online magazine, using Laravel and VueJS-NuxtJS.
 You can check it out here: [Banal Magazine][banal]

 ---